Loan options if you’re interested in buying a new vehicle or expanding your business.

 - Business loans.
 You can build your business by taking out a line of credit or opting for an equipment, vehicle, real estate or installment loan from Capital One.
-Borrowing amounts typically start at $10,000
+Amounts typically start at $10,000.

 - Auto loans.
 Capital One funds auto loans between $4,000 and $40,000.
-You can use an auto loan to purchase a new or used car, or you can refinance a previous auto loan for a possibly lower interest rate.
+You can use an auto loan to purchase a new or used car or to refinance a previous auto loan.

 Why should I consider taking out a loan with Capital One?